 But often, it can be hard to visualise a greener world without these actions happening on a larger scale.
 However, as a result of the Covid-19 pandemic millions of us around the world are now being forced to slow down and make dramatic lifestyle changes, and already we’re seeing positive environmental change.

-In light of the current circumstances, this year World Environment Day is focused on nature and the impact it has on our existence.
-For the natural world is key to our survival, and we must act now to protect it for ourselves, and future generations.
+Each year on 5th June World Environment Day occurs to encourage businesses, governments, and people to focus on the environmental crisis.
+Created and run by the United Nations, every year has a new host country and a new theme focusing on a specific crisis.
+The natural world is key to our survival, and we must act now to protect it for ourselves, and future generations.

 Covid-19 has affected millions of lives worldwide, and whilst many countries continue to lock down and people adjust to the ‘new normal’, it appears some of the damage nature has suffered is slowly reversing.
 Of course, concern for the safety of our loved ones, combined with general uncertainty has created challenging times for all, but these positive environmental changes are a beacon of hope.